 Get on the massage table and make sure you are under the sheets before your massage therapist comes into the room.

 You can always dress down to your comfort level.
 As mentioned, you are free to wear anything you want but also consider massage therapists’ position.
 They should be able to work on your body as comfortably as possible as well.

-Women/Men may want to keep their bottom underwear on .
-Women may want to consider taking their bra to allow the therapist better access on your back , neck and shoulder muscles for a more complete massage.
+Women/Men may want to keep their bottom underwear on.
+Women may want to consider taking their bra to allow the therapist better access to your back , neck, and shoulder muscles for a more complete massage.